syt2/zotero-addons/README.md

 ### Custom Data Source

-A Custom Scheme
+A custom scheme

 `zotero://zoteroaddoncollection/configSource?source=source-custom&customURL={SOME URL}`

-can change add-on data source automatically to your custom url.
+can change add-on data source automatically to a custom url.